karel-brinda/Phylign/readme.md

 ### Step 1: Copy or symlink your queries

-Remove the default test files or you old files in the `queries/` directory and copy or symlink (recommended) your queries.
+Remove the default test files or you old files in the `queries/` directory and copy or symlink (recommended) your query files.
 The supported input formats are FASTA and FASTQ, possibly gzipped.
+All query files will be preprocessed and merged together.

+*Notes:*
+* All query names have to be unique among all query files.
+* All non-`ACGT` characters in your query sequences will be translated to `A`.

 ### Step 2: Adjust configuration

-Edit the `config.yaml` file for your desired search.
-All the options are documented directly there.
+Edit the [`config.yaml`](config.yaml) file for your desired search.
+All available options are documented directly there.

 ### Step 3: Clean up intermediate files